 Giovanni Cammarata (1914-2002) after his primary education became a mason.
 He had to join the military during WWII and then in 1947 he settled in Messina, where he began a business in the production of garden ornaments made from concrete.

-His company was located in Maregrosso, an industrial area of Messina along the sea front, but without the allure one would expect of such a location.
+His company was located in Maregrosso, an industrial area of Messina along the sea front, but without the allure one would expect of such a location at the seaside.

 Eventually Cammarata's efforts would result in a house and a garden completely covered with mosaic and fully decorated with sculptures and ornaments.